MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

 As explained in the previous section, two of the ways to log into Azure are the following scenarios:

 - **Log in using a Microsoft account**: A Microsoft account can be associated with multiple Azure subscriptions - one of which is the default subscription.
 The default subscription is the one you use if you log in and don't switch to another.
 - **Log in using an Azure service principal**: A service principal is specific to an Azure subscription.
-That's why when you log in using a service principal, you know which Azure subscription is being used.
 Remember that the subscription information displays when you log in.

 The following steps address the first scenario where you do the following tasks: